dwinney/jpacPhoto/README.md

 ## SEMI-INCLUSIVE REACTIONS
 The optional library `jpacInclusive` extends the results of the excluive amplitudes above to consider semi-inclusive production in the Mueller-Regge formalism in the [`triple_regge`](./include/inclusive/triple_regge.hpp) object.
+The code follows formalism and reproduces results of Ref [[3]](https://arxiv.org/abs/2209.05882) below.

 <p align="center">
   <img width="500" src="./doc/triple_regge.png">